Zhong-Lab-UCSD/BENG183_Final_Projects_FALL2019/GROUP24_Final_Report.tex.md

 | ![time](images/fcm_vs_km_time.png)|
 |:--|
 | Fig. Comparison of average time for k-Means and FCM.
 The table on the top shows the average executation time by k-Means and FCM.
 The plot at the bottom shows average runtime of k-Means and FCM.|

+### Comparison between *k*-means and global *k*-means

+Because global *k*-means clustering involves a series of computation of the auxiliary function $\overline{f_k}(y)$, which produces an affinity matrix in every iteration, it requires longer runtime and greater computation power comparing with the standard *k*-means clustering.
+However, this gives a much better set of centroids for initial *k*-clusters because at each iteration the cluster centers can be refined according to the previous ones.

 ![global-kmeans](images/global-kmeans.png)